New Study Highlights Valuable Tool for Studying Living and Extinct Animals

 University of Cincinnati scientists are reporting a significant finding that could open up entirely new explorations in the fields of ecology and paleoecology.

-A mathematical analytical tool that was designed to predict a common elemental signal in surface water – resulting in significant savings compared with traditional field surveys – also is effective at predicting values for a wide range of materials, and is in fact most successful when applied to the bones and teeth of mammals.
-The research by Brooke Crowley
+A mathematical analytical tool that was designed to predict a common elemental signal in surface water resulting in significant savings compared with traditional field surveys also is effective at predicting values for a wide range of materials, and is in fact most successful when applied to the bones and teeth of mammals.
+The research by

 for an upcoming issue of the research journal, Biological Reviews.

-Strontium ratios in rocks vary depending on the type of rock and the rock’s age.
-The continental-scale water model
+Strontium ratios in rocks vary depending on the type of rock and the rocks age.
+The

 previously developed by Bataille and Gabriel J. Bowen, an associate professor of geology and geophysics at the University of Utah, uses U.S. bedrock geology and all major river systems and drainages to predict strontium isotope ratios (the ratio of strontium 87 to strontium 86) in surface waters.